Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Introduction

-Current 3D feature matching approaches have made satisfactory development.
-However, outlier correspondences are still inevitable either for handcrafted or learning-based descriptors\cite{choy2019fully,huang2021predator,yan2022new}.
-Several paradigms have been extensively developed to implement robust registration, of which the \textit{consensus maximization} is inherently robust to outliers without smoothing or trimming to change the objective function\cite{li2009consensus,campbell2018globally}.
+Current 3D feature matching approaches have achieved satisfactory development.
+However, severe outlier correspondences are still inevitable either for handcrafted or learning-based descriptors\cite{rusu2009fast,choy2019fully,bai2020d3feat,huang2021predator,ao2021spinnet}.
+Several paradigms have been extensively developed to implement robust registration, of which the \textit{consensus maximization} (a.k.a. \textit{inlier set maximization}) is inherently robust to outliers without smoothing or trimming to change the objective function\cite{li2009consensus,campbell2018globally}.
 Random sample consensus (RANSAC) is the most popular heuristic method for solving the consensus maximization problem of correspondence-based registration.
 However, RANSAC and its variants are non-deterministic and only generate satisfactory solutions with a certain probability due to the random sampling mechanism\cite{le2019deterministic,barath2021graph}.